BenPalac1/Challenge-9-Professional-README-Generator/README.md

 ## Instructions

-Be sure to run an npm i in your terminal to install "inquirer": "^8.2.4"
+Be sure to run an npm i in your terminal to install necessary dependencies

-Start the App by using the command: node index.js
+cd into the Develop/ folder and start the App by using the command: node index.js

+answer the prompts and generate your readme

 ## Demo Video